onwayami2020/my-personal-site/content/project/external-project/index.md

 ---
 title: External Project.

-summary: "This project examined the relationships between attitude, subjective norms, perceived behavioural control, moral obligation, and dishonest academic behaviours.
-Based on a sample of 255 polytechnics students in the Northwest Geopolitical zone of Nigeria, the results showed that attitude, subjective norms, and perceived behavioural control were positively related to dishonest academic behaviours.
-In addition, moral obligation was found to be significantly and negatively related to dishonest academic behaviours."
+summary: "Theory of planned behaviour as a model of students’ dishonest academic behaviours:  Evidence from Polytechnics in the Northwest Geo-Political Zone of Nigeria"
 tags:
 - Organisational Behaviour
 date: "2018-04-27T00:00:00Z"